 Even if Kathleen was a licensed California Fiduciary, she only wears one hat or assumes one role as a real estate broker.

-That role continues to be to help administrators, executors, successor trustees, and conservators when they need to sell real property.
+That role continues as a probate agent helping administrators, executors, successor trustees, and conservators when they need to sell real property.